Do Something

 He is a supporter of Israel.

 Shapiro, who would be the first Jewish Vice President, is staunchly pro-Israel (though he has also been critical of Israeli Prime Minister Benjamin Netanyahu’s leadership) and has called out anti-Israel protesters on campus and elsewhere since Hamas’s October 7 terrorist attack.
-He has said he would sign into law a bill punishing state universities for divesting from Israel, if the PA legislature sends it to him, and he raised First Amendment concerns in the spring when he issued an order banning state employees from “scandalous or disgraceful” behavior on or off duty, amidst widespread divide about the Middle East conflict.
+He has said he would sign into law a bill punishing state universities for divesting from Israel, if the PA legislature sends it to him, and he raised First Amendment concerns in the spring when he issued an order banning state employees from “scandalous or disgraceful” behavior on or off duty, amidst widespread divide about the conflict in Gaza.
 This could turn off progressive voters who have expressed deep disagreement with President Biden’s approach to the war — and could galvanize others, who see his vocal stance as evidence of his moral righteousness.

 “I do feel a somewhat unique responsibility to speak out when I see this level of antisemitism on our campuses and in our communities,” Shapiro told Politico in the spring.
 “We’ve seen a rise in antisemitism and Islamophobia.
 I think it is incumbent upon anyone — a governor or anyone else — to speak and act with moral clarity when they see these issues.”